Concerto for Piano, Strings and Percussion

 About

 As a Venezuelan, I have always been captivated by the art of Carlos Cruz-Diez.
 His work is ubiquitous in my home country, particularly in my native Caracas.
-For years, I envisioned a musical counterpart to his visual language—a concerto that translates his revolutionary concepts of light and color into the realm of sound.
+For years, I envisioned a musical counterpart to his visual language: a concerto that translates his revolutionary concepts of light and color into the realm of sound.
 Each movement is titled after a specific technique from his long and storied career.

 I. Additive Color

-“This investigation is based on the radiation of color...
-Cruz-Diez obtains the so-called 'Chromatic Event Modules' responsible for the continual transformation of color.”This movement replicates Cruz-Diez’s "virtual" colors—hues that the eye perceives but are not physically present on the support.
+This movement replicates Cruz-Diez’s "virtual" colors: hues that the eye perceives but are not physically present on the support.
 I use the musical device of the hocket, where melodic lines are fractured between different instruments or registers.
-Just as the eye synthesizes new colors from overlapping planes, the listener’s ear assembles a single, shimmering melody from these constituent parts.
+The resulting line is then created in the listener’s ear after processing the constituent voices.

 II.
 Physichromie